PrideLab/PRIDE-PPPAR/README.md

 * pdp3.sh: fixed the issue of unable to recognize some RINEX observation files
 * lib: fixed the issue of reading multi-day quaternions
 * lib: improved the substitution rules for vacant multi-GNSS PCOs/PCVs and fixed related read issues
-* spp & tedit: fixed the issue of unable to process BDS/GLONASS-only observations
+* spp & tedit: fixed the issue of unable to process BDS-only observations
 * table/config\_template: BDS GEO satellites are disabled by default to enhance processing quality

 ## Getting in Touch